 The Finance Sub Committee oversees income and expenditure across all project areas.
 It looks at issues around financial controls and fundraising.
-The Treasurer, one other Trustee and the Co-ordinator sit on this Committee and receive reports from the Co-ordinator and treasurer.
+The Treasurer, one other Trustee and the Co-ordinator sit on this Committee and receive reports from the Director and the Finance Officer.